beijingbitcoinmeetup/noded/index.md

 **Remember** The private keys were created by someone other than you - this means whoever created them has a copy and can spend the funds at any time.
 This is why it is important you "sweep" the funds into a wallet for which you created the private keys yourself on a device you control.

-Any bitcoin which is not swept by 31 July 2018 will be recycled (i.e. swept by me).
-Anyone who doesn't follow these steps before then will have spent their first money on their Bitcoin Education.
+Any bitcoin which is not swept by Friday 3rd August 2018 will be recycled (i.e. swept by me).
+Anyone who doesn't follow these steps before then will have spent their first money on their Bitcoin Education (and beer for me).
 Other expensive ways to get a bitcoin education include:

 - Leaving your coins on an exchange (vunerable to hacks, bankruptcy or simply stealing your funds)
 - Day trading (one lucky trade does not make you a trading god)